rchyena/hacl-packages/README.md

 ## Customizing the Instrumentation

-If you would like to customize the assembly preamble generated for each basic block, modify the `src/cfgboost.h` file.
+If you would like to customize the assembly preamble generated for each basic block, modify the `cfgboost.h` file.
 That file contains the `cfgboost()` described by the following pseudocode.

 ```